Operation Omega: Background

 In March 1971, East Pakistan declared its independence from West Pakistan, and its intention to form a new country, Bangladesh.
 This led to a violent military crackdown by the West Pakistani military junta, as they tried to re-establish control.
-A civil war broke out, between Muslim supporters of the West Pakistani government, and Bengali nationalists.
+A civil war broke out, between supporters of the West Pakistani government, and Bengali nationalists.

 Estimates for the number of civilians killed in 1971 range from 200,000 to 3,000,000.
 The scale of the deaths became clear in the West when Pakistani journalist Anthony Mascarenhas fled to the United Kingdom and, on 13 June 1971, published an article in The Sunday Times describing the systematic killings by the military.

 The civil war continued for most of 1971.
 According to Peace News, as well as the many deaths, the war forced over 5 million civilians to flee their homes, most crossing into India.
 The remaining 70 million people in East Pakistan had little access to outside aid.
 The Pakistani army controlled relief supplies as a method of subduing the rebellion.
 In particular, the Urdu-speaking Bihari Muslims were forced from their homes in large numbers by Bengali nationalists.
 The Biharis in East Pakistan had left the Indian state of Bihar at the Partition of India.
 They had generally supported the West Pakistan junta's rule in East Pakistan, and many had fought in militias on the side of the government in the Civil War.
 As a result, the Bengali nationalist attempted to either kill the Biharis or expel them from East Pakistan.
 India would not allow them to cross the border into Bihar state, so they were trapped in the border area of East Pakistan.